 Menstrual Hygiene Day Period Poetry Competition 2019

 Every year, 28th May is Menstrual Hygiene Day: a day to raise awareness of periods and celebrate the progress we’re making in combatting period poverty around the world.
-To celebrate this year, we’d love you to write a poem about periods that will be judged by authors Harriet Whitehorn and Perdita and Honor Cargill to be in with a chance to win a bundle of goodies, including books by the authors.
+To celebrate the event in 2019 we ran a period poetry competition for 10-18 year olds.
+We were thrilled to have authors Harriet Whitehorn and Perdita and Honor Cargill give their time (and some prizes!) to support the competition, and it was great to receive over 50 entries!

 Many thanks go to our judges who are donating not just their time in judging the competition, but also some of their wonderful books as prizes to the winners!